About the Department of Environmental Health Sciences

 Diversity, Equity and Inclusion

-We are dedicated to creating a diverse, equitable, and inclusive community for EHS students, staff, and faculty, where individual voices are heard, welcomed, and respected.
+We are dedicated to creating a diverse, equitable, and inclusive community for Environmental Health Sciences students, staff, and faculty, where individual voices are heard, welcomed, and respected.
 Our aim is to build a community that embraces difference, providing a comfortable and collaborative environment for everyone.
-Fostering diversity and inclusion within EHS is essential to improving public health and to achieving excellence in research, education, teaching, and outreach.
+Fostering diversity and inclusion within our department is essential to improving public health and to achieving excellence in research, education, teaching, and outreach.

-Explore our department’s founding, milestones, and accomplishments on the EHS History page.
+Explore our department’s founding, milestones, and accomplishments on the Environmental Health Sciences History page.